DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!lore]+ **The Shepherd**
 > The Tarokka card is a message sent by the spirit of Saint Markovia.
 While she cannot enter the Abbot’s soul herself, she hopes that the players will conjure her so that she may speak with the Abbot on their behalf.

-The players can again attempt to persuade the Abbot to reunite with the shard of divinity by making any reasonable argument and succeeding on a DC 15 Charisma (Persuasion) check, made with advantage if their arguments directly rebut the Dark Powers’ whispers or if they mention St. Markovia’s seance.
+The players can successfully persuade the Abbot to reunite with the shard of divinity by making any reasonable argument, such as directly rebutting the Dark Powers’ whispers or if they mention St. Markovia’s seance, or by succeeding on a DC 15 Charisma (Persuasion) check.

 > [!abstract]+ **Redemption Failed**
 > If the players attempt to persuade the Abbot here without first summoning St. Markovia and fail, the darkness grows deeper and more oppressive, while the Abbot curls further into himself, his wings seeming to wither and crack.
 “Do you not see?" he whispers, his voice barely audible.
 “Even you cannot deny my damnation.
 It is ended."
 >
 > As the whispering shadows grow stronger, the golden orb begins to flicker and dim, and the mist begins to encircle the Abbot’s body, consuming him entirely in two rounds.
-While the mist is rising, the DC for any further Charisma (Persuasion) checks made to convince the Abbot increases to 25.
+While the mist is rising, the DC for any further Charisma (Persuasion) checks made to convince the Abbot increases to 20.
 >
 >The players can cause the mist to recede by convincing the Abbot to reunite with the shard or by using the Shepherd card to call forth the spirit of St. Markovia (see below).
 If they fail to do so before the Abbot’s body is consumed, they vanish from the void and reappear in the Abbey of St. Markovia, where the Abbot’s corpse swiftly dissipates into mist.